-*Updated October 2013* July 4th is the biggest box office weekend of the year for the movie industry.
-Therefore, for fun I am providing my list of the Top 20 Leadership Movies from the last 20 years.
+*Updated July 2017* With this weekend’s release of Dunkirk, I am providing my list of the Top 20 Leadership Movies from the last 20 years.
 The following was the criteria for selection:

 - Servant Leadership